 Husbands and wives (or parents and children) may have joint ownership of assets called joint tenancy with the right of survivorship.

-Upon the death of one owner, the assets are transferred on death (TOD).
-The surviving owner(s) will receive this property by operation of law, rather than through the will.
+Upon the death of one owner, the assets transfer on death (TOD).
+The surviving owner(s) will receive this property by operation of law rather than through the will.

 3. Payable-on-death (POD) designation

 Like TODs, the designated beneficiary has no right to this property, usually a bank account, until the owner has passed away.
 Once the owner has died, the beneficiary will provide a copy of the death certificate and show proper identification to access the account.

 6 Tips to Ensure Your Designated Beneficiaries Are Proper: